sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-04.md

 - Internal Load Balancers are required for traffic symmetry.

 #1.
 Deploy another instance Central NVA for High Availability
-Use same "Hub" Azure Virtual network but add two new subnets.
+</br>Use same "Hub" Azure Virtual network but add two new subnets.
 ```
 ```
 #2.
 Establish BGP Peering with new NVA
 ```
 ```
 #3.
 Setup Internal Load Balancer
-Internal Load Balancers are required for traffic symmetry.
+</br>Internal Load Balancers are required for traffic symmetry.
 ```
 ```
 #4.
 Update Route advertisements as necessary